⋆THE AMERICAN FLAG⋆

 SHAPED OUR FLAG

-Every time when a new state was admitted to the Union, a star was added to the American flag on July 4th.
-Therefore, the Louisiana Purchase as well as the
+Whenever a new state was admitted to the Union, a star was added to the American flag on July 4th.
+Therefore, the Louisiana Purchase, as well as the Westward

-Westward Movement had a great influence on the shape of our American flag.
-Old Glory reflects America's destiny to spread
+Movement had a great influence on the shape of our American flag.
+Old Glory reflects America's destiny to spread from coast to

 ⋆BY DAWNS EARLY LIGHT⋆